 Use this link to register for one or more courses within the Human Resources Management Certificate program!
 See Program Schedule below.

-This program meets at: UW Tacoma
+This program meets online (Fall 2020) or at UW Tacoma